-In seven years, Johnstown has grown by 5,000 people, with its population today hovering around 15,000.
-New housing projects are developing quickly in this small town.
+In seven years, the next-door neighboring communities of Johnstown and Milliken have grown by more than 5,000 people, with their populations today hovering around 20,000.
+New housing projects are developing quickly in these small towns.

-Despite the increase in numbers, Johnstown has managed to retain its small town charm and appeal.
+Despite the increase in numbers, Johnstown and Milliken have managed to retain their small town charm and appeal.

 “I can proudly attest to the greatness of our small town,” said Johnstown Mayor Scott James.
 Johnstown is known as “The Community That Cares,” he said, adding that the town is agriculturally-rooted with “uninterrupted views of the majestic Rocky Mountains.”

-Johnstown is located in northern Colorado on the Front Range of the Rockies.
-It’s about 25 miles south of the Wyoming border and 45 miles north of Denver.
+Johnstown and Milliken are located in northern Colorado on the Front Range of the Rockies.
+They are about 25 miles south of the Wyoming border and 45 miles north of Denver.

 Notable local is NFL player Reed Doughty.
 Raised in Johnstown, Reed played varsity football at the local high school and eight seasons with the Washington Redskins.